probotix/ArcCAM/README.md

    	leveraging the advanced gcode controls used by modern CNC machines.

 	I've included a slightly modified version of OrderCurves in this repository until I have that functionality built into ArcCAM.
-Hopefully Michael can help to figure out how to set the start point with a pointpicker.

 	Features:
-	- Identify semicircles and use G2 and G3 arcs whenever possible
+	- Identify true arcs and use G2 and G3 arcs whenever possible
 	- Utilize the CNC controls built-in canned cycles (G8x), subroutines, and pocketing operations.
 	- Integrate tool diameter compensation (G41 & G42)